onap/policy-parent/docs/development/devtools/testing/s3p/apex-s3p.rst

- API_PORT            Port number of API for making REST API calls such as create/delete of policy APEX_PORT           Port number of APEX for making REST API calls such as healthcheck/metrics SIM_HOST            IP Address or hostname running policy-models-simulator DMAAP_PORT          Port number of DMaaP simulator for making REST API calls such as reading notification events wait                Wait time if required after a request (in milliseconds) threads             Number of threads to run test cases in parallel threadsTimeOutInMs  Synchronization timer for threads running in parallel (in milliseconds)
+ API_PORT            Port number of API for making REST API calls such as create/delete of policy APEX_PORT           Port number of APEX for making REST API calls such as healthcheck/metrics SIM_HOST            IP Address or hostname running policy-models-simulator KAFKA_PORT          Port number of Kafka bootstrap server for sending message events wait                Wait time if required after a request (in milliseconds) threads             Number of threads to run test cases in parallel threadsTimeOutInMs  Synchronization timer for threads running in parallel (in milliseconds)